Kartik1109/FastAPI/README.md

 - **Run Examples**: Dive into the `examples` directory to explore real-world examples and experiment with FastAPI.
 - **Contribute**: If you find a bug, have a feature request, or want to contribute improvements, feel free to open an issue or submit a pull request.

-## Contributing

-Contributions are welcome and encouraged!
-Whether it's fixing a typo, adding a new tutorial, or improving existing examples, every contribution helps make this repository more valuable for learners.
-Please see the [contribution guidelines](CONTRIBUTING.md) for more details.

 ## Acknowledgments